symfony/symfony-docs/frontend/encore/bootstrap.rst

 Using Bootstrap CSS & JS
 ========================

-Want to use Bootstrap (or something similar) in your project?
-No problem!
+This article explains how to install and integrate the `Bootstrap CSS framework`_ in your Symfony application using :doc:`Webpack Encore </frontend>`.
-First, install it.
-To be able to customize things further, we'll install ``bootstrap``:
+First, to be able to customize things further, we'll install ``bootstrap``:

 .. code-block:: terminal

+    # if you use the Yarn package manager
     $ yarn add bootstrap --dev

+    # if you use the npm package manager
+    $ npm install bootstrap --save-dev

 Importing Bootstrap Styles
 --------------------------